leonardwong-11/Red-Squirrel-model/README.md

 ![Effective culling coefficient](effective_culling.png)

 *Minimum culling coefficient required to ensure the survival of the red squirrel population for a given virus transmission rate ($\beta$).
-The line of best fit terminates at $\beta \approx 0.15$, beyond which no feasible culling rate can prevent the extinction of the red squirrel population.*
+The line of best fit terminates at around β = 0.15, beyond which no feasible culling rate can prevent the extinction of the red squirrel population.*